 Instructions

-- Heat the oil in a large sauce pan and add the chicken pieces.
+- Heat the oil in a large saucepan and add the chicken pieces.
 Cook over a high heat until the chicken has browned.
-Remove the chicken from the pan and set aside.
+Remove the chicken from the pan and transfer to the slow cooker.

 - Remove the cardamom pods and sprinkle with chopped fresh coriander (if you don't despise it!)
 Serve with rice, Naan bread, poppadoms and mango chutney.